siddhartha-s/ipd/lectures/lec14/README.md

 What is the time complexity of this algorithm?

 Well, step 1 takes O(V), proportional to the number of vertices.
 Step 2 is constant time.
-Step 3 as we wrote it scans every vertex, making it O(V), but let’s suppose we can do better, and for now call that step O(get_min(V)); repeated at most once per vertex, it comes to O(V get_min(V)).
+Step 3 as we wrote it scans every key, making it O(V), but let’s suppose we can do better, and for now call that step O(get_min(V)); repeated at most once per key, it comes to O(V get_min(V)).
 Step 4 happens once (or maybe twice) for each edge, for O(E).
 Thus, our total time is O(E + V get_min(V)).
 Using the linear scan, that means that Dijkstra's algorithm takes O(E + V^2) = O(V^2).
 But do we know a way that we